+RockCreek is a leading global investment firm that applies cutting-edge technology and innovation to investments.
 Our clients are foundations, endowments, universities and pension funds that trust us to meet the financial needs of the retirees, students and communities they serve.
-We help our clients navigate a complex global investment environment and work hard for every extra basis point of return.

-Today, RockCreek manages more than $13 billion and leverages a senior team with roots at the World Bank -- including Ms. Beschloss’ tenure there as CIO and Treasurer -- to bring a deep understanding of global markets to investment decision-making.
+Today, RockCreek manages approximately $14 billion and leverages an experienced and innovative team with roots in leading investment, non-profit, academic, and technology firms to bring a deep understanding of global markets to investment decisions.

 “We put doing well for our investors above all else.
 Meeting our clients' objectives involves more than figures on a balance sheet.
 It also determines the financial health of families and communities around the world.”— Afsaneh Beschloss, Chief Executive Officer

 Culture and Values

 RockCreek brings a global perspective to investment decisions, bolstered by a deep understanding of local markets, companies, and economies.